'So sweet' cross-bred Vanessa sparkles in sunshine at Nairn Show

 - Shorthorn (judge: J Fowlie).
 Champion and reserve: G Stephen, Hatton Farm, Dallas, with homebred yearling bull Glenduel Titon.
 Sired by Jason of Upsall and out of Coldrochnie Erina Rainbow.
 Reserve was the two-year-old heifer Dunsyre Daisy Gretta 19, bought at the herd dispersal.
 By Fearn No Limits, out of Dunsyre Daisy Gretta 15.
 Shorthorn champion at Black Isle 2023.

-- Limousin (judge A Wilson, West Cairnglass).
+- Limousin (judge G Mackay, Muir of Ord).
 Champion, reserve and interbreed reserve champion: R and K Davidson, Corsairtly, with January 2023 heifer Corsairtly Universe, a daughter of Whinfellpark Ronaldo and out of Corsairtly Orbit.
 First at the Highland.
 Reserve was the 15-month old homebred bull Corsairtly Umbro.
 Also sired by Windfellpark Ronaldo and out of Corsairtly Indie.

 - Simmental (judge G Mackay, Muir of Ord).
 Champion and reserve: G Patterson, Delfur Farming, with Delfur Weigela N12, a 120-month-old heifer, by Ballymoney Larry and out of Delfur Weigela E12.
 Reserve champion at the Borderway Agri Expo, 2023, and this year’s Angus Show.
 Reserve was Delfur Nifty, a homebred, 19-month heifer also sired by the 9000gns Ballymoney Larry and out of Delfur Joyful.
 Junior interbreed champion at the Royal Highland Show and overall interbreed champion at Livescot and Agri Expo 2023.